RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 3. Press the **Continue** button, save the certificate and **Update** the database changes.

-## Data compression for Replica Of
+## Data Compression for Replica Of

 When the *Replica of* is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows